 Star Alliance member SWISS is currently selling cheap flights from Italy to Tokyo.
 Prices start at €475 from Milan.
 What makes this deal particularly interesting is the fact that SWISS’ website states that a piece of luggage is included in this fare!
 Flying from Rome and Venice is also possible, but costs roughly €50 more.
-You can fly anytime before November 30, except during the summer vacation.
+You can fly until November 30.

 Worldwide travel restrictions are in place to slow the spread of Covid-19.
 We strongly recommend gathering detailed information about the travel and quarantine restrictions that apply to your desired origin and destination.